INSIDE: The Ultimate Guide to the Best Central Park Statues including the delightful Alice in Wonderland Statue. Updated 2019.

 While you are here, the nearby Conservatory Water Pond is the place where the cute mouse, Stuart Little, raced his model boat in the film of the same name.

 Address for Alice in Wonderland New York: East Side at 75th Street, north of Conservatory Water.
-(The Alice in Wonderland Statue Central Park can be found metres away from the boat sailing pond to the north.)

 Opening Hours: Sunrise to Sunset